Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in Tahoe Resources Inc. of Class Action Lawsuit and Upcoming Deadline - TAHO

-NEW YORK, NY / ACCESSWIRE / August 8, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against Tahoe Resources Inc. ("Tahoe" or the "Company") (NYSE: TAHO) and certain of its officers.
+NEW YORK, NY / ACCESSWIRE / August 11, 2017 / Pomerantz LLP announces that a class action lawsuit has been filed against Tahoe Resources Inc. ('Tahoe' or the 'Company') (NYSE: TAHO) and certain of its officers.
 The class action, filed in United States District Court, Southern District of New York, and docketed under 17-cv-05155, is on behalf of a class consisting of investors who purchased or otherwise acquired Tahoe securities, seeking to recover compensable damages caused by defendants' violations of the Securities Exchange Act of 1934.

 [Click here to join this class action]